Nuka Health Care Innovations Conference: Learning Sessions

 Behavioral Health: SCF has integrated behavioral health services into its primary care clinics.
 This session will cover SCF’s redesigned behavioral health system, the role of behavioral health in improving health outcomes for customer-owners, and clinical and screening tools used by SCF’s behavioral health providers.
 Also covered will be how SCF addresses both the immediate needs of customer-owners, and offers continuing support for customer-owner behavioral health issues.

-The conference will also feature an overview of SCF’s Nuka System of Care, and closing plenaries each day by Dr. Katherine Gottlieb, with the opportunity for Q&A with the audience.
+The conference will also feature an overview of SCF’s Nuka System of Care, and closing plenaries each day, with the opportunity for Q&A with the audience.
 Registration is open, so register for the Nuka Health Care Innovations Conference today!